WEBSITE AND USER T&Cs AND CONDITIONS

-- The Customer is sulely responsible to monitor the activity of its Authorised Users and to immediately notify IDDA of any suspicious, misleading or fraudulent access or activity.
+- The Customer is solely responsible to monitor the activity of its Authorised Users and to immediately notify IDDA of any suspicious, misleading or fraudulent access or activity.

 - On receipt of notice of any suspected fraudulent or similar behaviour by any Authorised User, IDDA will suspend all access to the IDDA Platform for that Authorised User until the Customer confirms that it has investigated the matter and is satisfied of the innocence of the Authorised User.

-- It is the sule responsibility of the Customer and its Authorised Users to ensure that:
+- It is the sole responsibility of the Customer and its Authorised Users to ensure that:

 - it has appropriate, working and up to date Equipment from which to access the IDDA Platform;

-- it has access to appropriate software and technulogies, whether online or offline, to access the IDDA Platform and all education modules.
+- it has access to appropriate software and technologies, whether online or offline, to access the IDDA Platform and all education modules.

 - The Customer must determine using its own discretion whether the Services are appropriate for its purposes and for the purposes of its Community.

 - The Customer must undertake its own investigations of the content and the Services to make its own determination as to whether the IDDA Platform is appropriate and to ensure that the outcomes and learnings from the education modules will be applicable and useful for itself and its Authorised Users.